December 31st will mark the end of a decade and we can’t wait for 2020 to begin.

 Where: This is a spread-out city so make the most of your time by being clever with your itinerary planning, or stay longer like we did and switch hotels so you can “live” in different neighborhoods.

 More information: Read our list of things to do in Buenos Aires for the complete inspiration.

 India is a country we love and find a good occasion to explore anytime but with a relaxation of the visa requirements, it is as high as ever on our list.
 2020 has some additional reasons to visit.

-Firstly there is the Kochi Muziris Biennale.
-This Portuguese, Duch and British enclave on the western coast of India displays almost all of India’s colonial influences at once and in 2020 will again host the Biennale.
+Firstly there is the Kochi Muziris Biennale an international exhibition of contemporary art held in Kochi, Kerala.
+This Portuguese, Dutch and British enclave on the western coast of India displays almost all of India’s colonial influences at once and in 2020 will again host the Biennale.

 Rajasthan continues to top our list, especially for first-time visitors to India.
 It is safe and filled with bucket-list destinations.
 In 2019, Jaipur’s walled city was added to the UNESCO World Heritage list in 2019 (joining its fort and Jantar Mantar).

 Several other destinations in the area were already UNESCO sites, among which Jodhpur’s Mehrangarh Fort, Jaisalmer Fort, Kumbhalgarh Fort and Chittorgarh Forts.
 But Udaipur is the Rajasthani city that steals our hearts with its floating marble palaces and lakes.

 If India means palaces, forts and fairytales to you, then Rajasthan is the answer.